 You must have an

-button—Provides access to the online help for the current page.
+help button—Provides access to the online help for the current

-Save button to save any additions or changes made in
+Save button—Enables you to save any additions or

 The left side of

-select one or more elements, click on the first element and drag your mouse
+select one or more elements, click on the first element and then drag your

-across the diagram.
-The elements selected are highlighted with a circle around
+mouse across the diagram.
+The elements selected are highlighted with a circle

 You can also